MIROC-DOC/model_description/draft/p-sfc.md

 # Surface Flux

-Until CCSR/NIES AGCM, both land surface and sea surface were treated as one of the atmospheric physical processes, but after MIROC3 ([Hasumi and Emori, 2004](https://ccsr.aori.u-tokyo.ac.jp/~hasumi/miroc_description.pdf)), land surface processes became independent as MATSIRO.
-However, since MIROC3 ([Hasumi and Emori, 2004](https://ccsr.aori.u-tokyo.ac.jp/~hasumi/miroc_description.pdf)), land surface processes have been separated into MATSIRO.
+Until [CCSR/NIES AGCM (1997)](https://github.com/MIROC-DOC/model_description/blob/master/org/AGCM5.6-Tech.pdf), both land surface and sea surface were treated as one of the atmospheric physical processes, but after MIROC3 ([Hasumi and Emori, 2004](https://ccsr.aori.u-tokyo.ac.jp/~hasumi/miroc_description.pdf)), land surface processes became independent as MATSIRO.
+However, since MIROC3 ([Hasumi and Emori, 2004](https://ccsr.aori.u-tokyo.ac.jp/~hasumi/miroc_description.pdf)), land surface processes have been separated into MATSIRO ([Takata et al., 2003](https://www.sciencedirect.com/science/article/pii/S0921818103000304); [Nitta et al., 2014](https://journals.ametsoc.org/doi/pdf/10.1175/JCLI-D-13-00310.1)).
 In `SUBROUTINE:[SURFCE]` in pgsfc.F, `ENTRY:[OCNFLX]` (in `SUBROUTINE:[OCEAN]` of pgocn.F) is called for the sea surface, and `ENTRY:[LNDFLX]` (in `SUBROUTINE:[MATSIRO]` of matdrv.F) is called for the land surface, respectively.
-This chapter describes sea surface processes, which are still treated within the framework of atmospheric physical processes (MIROC6).
+This chapter describes sea surface processes, which are still treated within the framework of atmospheric physical processes in MIROC6 ([Tatebe et al., 2019](https://www.geosci-model-dev.net/12/2727/2019/gmd-12-2727-2019.pdf))).
 For the land surface processes, please refer to [Description of ILS](https://github.com/integrated-land-simulator/model_description).

 No progostic variables are used in this scheme.